 Eventually one of them did, but then he forced the two of us to get off in some random place before arriving at our destination.

 Bewildered and frustrated, we started walking in the hopes of reaching another bus station soon.
+But after just a few minutes we heard sirens, and two police cars came to a screeching halt in front of us.

 The Chinese cops who got out didn’t speak much English, but they had S.W.A.T. badges on their uniforms, and we were pretty sure we were in trouble.

 They brought us to the local foreign affairs official, who luckily did speak English, and even more luckily was a very kind Tibetan man.
+He explained that the area we had entered was temporarily closed to foreigners.

 Supposedly this was for our own safety, but in reality, it was because the Tibetans living there were protesting against the Chinese government, which was not something the government wanted foreigners to see.

 The foreign affairs official bought us noodles for lunch before driving us back across the border himself in his own car.
+Ten years later, we finally did make it to the Labrang Monastery, and it was definitely worth the wait.

 Losing a backpack